grant-wade/chip8-emulator/README.md

 The actual implementation was done in [Rust](https://www.rust-lang.org/) with minimal dependencies as a project to learn more about the language.
 This is still a work in progress and any suggestions are welcome.
 For this reason there is probably no reason to submit this as a [crate](https://crates.io/).

 ## Chip8 Information and Resources

 Chip8 is an interpreted programming language developed in the 1970's to allow video games to move easily be made for computers like the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP) and [Telmac 1800](https://en.wikipedia.org/wiki/Telmac_1800).
 Classic Chip8 programs include Pong, Space Invaders, Tetris, and Pac-Man.
 There are a number of public domain ROMs avaliable on [GitHub](https://github.com/dmatlack/chip8/tree/master/roms).
 These were used for testing the emulator implementation.
 More information can be found on the [Chip8 Wikipedia page](https://en.wikipedia.org/wiki/CHIP-8).

+## Documentation

+Documentation can be generated with `rustdoc` run `cargo doc --open` to have the Rust docs for this project open in a web browser.

 ## License